OpenKH/OpenKh/docs/kh2/file/type/ard.md

 ### Operation code

 There is a total of 30 operation codes for the spawn script.
-The parser can be found in [sub_181d30](#notes).
+The parser can be found at [sub_181d30](#notes).

 - 00: [Spawn](#spawn)
 - 01: [MapOcclusion](#mapocclusion)